Fixed interest securities – gilts and corporate bonds

 - Changes in interest rates can result in a fall (or rise) in the capital value of your investment.

-- Some companies will issue a number of securities, which, if the company runs into financial difficulty, may have different levels of priority in the payments that the company is obliged to make.
+- Some companies will issue a number of securities, which, if the company runs into financial difficulty, might have different levels of priority in the payments that the company is obliged to make.

 - It’s a good idea to invest in securities from a number of different companies so that your investment isn’t tied to the fortunes of one company.